-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2012, filed with the SEC.
-The Committee appointed Ernst & Young LLP as our independent registered public accounting firm for fiscal 2013, subject to stockholder ratification, and preliminarily approved its estimated fees for first quarter review, audit related, and tax services.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the year ended December 31, 2013, filed with the SEC.
+The Committee appointed Ernst & Young LLP as our independent registered public accounting firm for fiscal 2014, subject to stockholder ratification, and preliminarily approved its estimated fees for first and second quarter reviews, audit related, and tax services.